Oligo annealing for ligation cloning

 Important

-Use original 100 uM stock of oligos, not working stock, in the reaction.
+Use the original 100 µM stock of oligos, not a diluted working stock, in the reaction.

 Note